 Call to Action

-Arts North Carolina is requesting that the NC General Assembly immediately allocate at least $3 million to the NC Arts Council to be invested in the Arts AVL Emergency Relief Fund which is already providing financial assistance to artists of all types across all 26 counties impacted by the storm.
+Arts North Carolina is requesting that the NC General Assembly immediately allocate at least $3 million to the NC Arts Council to be distributed to local organizations providing relief funding to artists, nonprofits and creative businesses.
 Recovery from Helene will be a long and difficult process, requiring investment, resolve, and vision.
-But right now, thousands of artists are struggling across western North Carolina because of the devastation caused by Helene and need economic relief immediately.
+But right now, thousands of artists and arts workers are struggling across western North Carolina because of the devastation caused by Helene and need economic relief immediately.

 Take two minutes to write to your NC state representatives in order to restart the cultural and economic engine that exists in our mountains.
 Ask them to support this $3 million allocation now, as well as future investments to help rebuild and renew the creative industries in western North Carolina and across the entire state.